reactioncommerce/reaction-component-library/package/src/components/InlineAlert/v1/InlineAlert.md

 ```

 - Used when the system has failed to complete an action, or the user has made an error
-- Used when an action or item needs attention
 - Should **not** close automatically, unless the action has been resolved

 ### Options